Career Development Programs

 These training programs are designed to support junior investigators as they build independent research careers.

-The New Investigator Pre-K Career Development Program is available to Assistant Professors (in rank ≤ 4 years), conducting clinical or translational research.
+The Pre-K Discovery Scholars Program is available to underrepresented in Medicine (URM) Assistant Professors (in rank ≤ 4 years), conducting clinical or translational research.
 It provides $50,000 research funds, $2,000 travel funds over 2 years, and requires a primary mentor and biostatistician faculty mentoring team.

 The KL2 Scholars Career Development Program is available to Assistant Professors (in rank ≤ 6 years), conducting clinical or translational research.
 The program provides 75% salary support (up to $100,000 inclusive of fringe), $25,000 in research funds, and $1,000 travel funds a year, for 3 years.
 It requires a primary, secondary and biostatistician faculty mentoring team.
 It includes weekly multidisciplinary seminars with BIRCWH (Women's Health K12) and CHRCDA (Child Health K12) programs.